 The American modernist’s transformative mobiles, stabiles and standing mobiles range from the miniature to the monumental.
 This exhibition traces the unique relationship between size, scale and spatiality in Calder’s works, while juxtaposing his organic forms with the strict geometry of Mies van der Rohe’s building in a poetic dialogue.

 The open, experimental approach of the installation – which was specifically conceived for the Neue Nationalgalerie’s glass hall – relies on the participation of visitors, who will be able to experience some of Calder’s works in motion.
+Some of Calder’s works are activated at varying times, up to four times daily.

 The exhibition is made possible by the Freunde der Nationalgalerie.